gladdiius/AirBnB_clone/README.md

-This folder contains all the solutions for 0x00.
-AirBnB clone - The console
+this folder contains all the solutins for 0x00.
+AirBnB clone - The console project